 How to teach shapes

-As an early learning teacher, I always taught shapes before teaching letters or numbers.
-As I mentioned before teaching shapes lay a good foundation for students to progress.
+As an early learning teacher, I always taught tracing shapes for preschoolers before teaching letters or numbers.
+As I mentioned before, teaching shape names lay a good foundation for students to progress and learn about various shapes.
+Start with simple shapes, or maybe even straight lines before moving on to more difficult shapes.

 Once shapes and colors are learned, children can then put those together to eventually be able to form letters or numbers.